5war00p/bridge-token-approvals/docs/blog.md

 #### Sender

-Here is where the polling runs and does batch calling to all the token contracts and sends to the Waku topic that we ??reated??.
+Here is where the polling runs and does batch calling to all the token contracts and sends to the Waku topic that we have created.

 ```typescript
 import { get } from 'svelte/store'